Witchybun/ArchipelagoMadou/worlds/lunacid/docs/en_Lunacid.md

 - If the game does not get past a connection attempt, it's likely that the server has winded down, or there is a version mismatch.
 Check the LogOutput of BepInEx if you aren't sure.
 - If the game's port changes, you can edit the save's JSON file to change the port.
+- Some enemies cannot yet be randomized due to design quirks.
+These are:
+  - the slimes in The Fetid Mire, due to the prefab not including them, to avoid a missed location,
+  - several embalmed in Boiling Grotto, due to their placement in the scene,
+  - some rats in The Fetid Mire, as their timing is off when the scene loads.